Baked Corned Beef with Glaze

 - Soused Irish Whiskey Orange Bundt Cake

-- Irish Banger Skillet
+- Irish Banger Skillet (sausage cabbage and potatoes)

 - Colcannon Potato Cakes

-- Extra Stout Beef Carbonnade
+- Beef Carbonnade (Carbonnade à la Flamande)

 - Irish Stout Lamb Stew